thomasdeml/kinesis-cli-plugin/README.md

    **Example 4:**

    Show only the average of the datapoints over the queried timeframe.
+Output is also in table format.

-   `aws kinesis get-shard-metrics --stream-name Test --metric-name IncomingBytes --statistic Sum --query "shard_metrics[*].{ShardId:ShardId,Average:Average}"`
+   `aws kinesis get-shard-metrics --stream-name Test --metric-name IncomingBytes --statistic Sum --query "shard_metrics[*].{ShardId:ShardId,Average:Average}" --output table`

 ### 2. Push support
    By piping output to the push extension, data gets put into the specified Kinesis Stream.